AArch64 shared memory synchronization

 What controls memory ordering constraints around atomic operations like

-is memory order parameter.
+atomic_flag_clear or atomic_flag_test_and_set is memory order parameter.

 The atomic operations I used above don’t take such a paramter, but there are

-versions of these functions that do: atomic_flag_clear_explicit
+versions of these functions that do: atomic_flag_clear_explicit and

-.
+atomic_flag_test_and_set_explicit.
 The versions I used above are equivalent

-to the explicit versions with the parameter memory_order_seq_cst
+to the explicit versions with the parameter memory_order_seq_cst.

-means sequentially consistent memory operation ordering.
+memory_order_seq_cst means sequentially consistent memory operation ordering.

-To understand what kind of constraints does the memory_order_seq_cst
+To understand what kind of constraints does the memory_order_seq_cst implies

 let’s look at the C standard.
 The relevant parts we need to pay attention to